SilkeDH/kafka-cluster/README.md

 # Kafka Cluster in AWS

-This repository is to deploy a Kafka cluster with Terraform and Ansible in Amazon Web Services(AWS) using Docker.
+This repository is to deploy a Kafka cluster with Terraform and Ansible in Amazon Web Services(AWS) using Docker as development environment.
 There are some steps that still require manual interaction, however, this can be changed in the future to be fully automated.
 The following [tutorial](https://github.com/mlomboglia/kafka-cluster-infra) was used.
 Please read it for more insformation.